Solidarity

 Luke 13:1-5

 “They got what they deserved.”
-Disparaging judgments passed through the crowd, chattering about the unfortunate Galileans.
-Jesus, however, turned the judgment back on them.
+Disparaging judgments pass through the crowd, chattering about the unfortunate Galileans.
+Jesus, however, turns the judgment back on them.

 But I tell you, if you do not repent, you will all perish as they did!

-Shattering the notion that “calamity befalls the unrighteous” (Job 31:3), Jesus warned the living to return to the Lord (metanoēte, “repent” and “be transformed in mind and heart”).
-Any day could be their last.
+Shattering the notion that “calamity befalls the unrighteous” (Job 31:3), Jesus warns the living to return to the Lord (metanoēte, “be transformed in mind and heart”).
+Any day could be our last.

 At the heart of the crowd’s idle chatter lay a distorted metaphysic: an atomistic conception of humanity.
 Unsympathetic finger pointing and judgmentalism manifest an illusion of separatism.
 In reality, all persons are one in adam (humankind).
 When God drew Eve from the side of Adam, the basis for the law, “Love your neighbor as yourself,” emerged.
 The neighbor is none other than one’s own body.

-Christ, the second Adam born of Mary, did not separate himself from sinners, but became one without sin.
-Instead of criticizing the calamities of others from the sidelines or gloating that they “deserved it,” Jesus bore their sin upon the cross unto death.
-In utterly reversing the fractured individualism of the Fall, he gathered people of every nation to himself.
+Christ, the second Adam born of Mary, does not separate himself from sinners but assumes human nature without sin.
+Instead of criticizing the calamities of others from the sidelines or gloating that they “deserve it,” Jesus bears their sin upon the cross unto death.
+By reversing the fractured individualism of the Fall, he gathers people of every nation to himself.

 “Saul, Saul, why are you persecuting me?”